How to Fix AutoSense not reading load on GE Profile PDT755SYRFS

 How Much Does This Repair Cost?

-DIY repairs for AutoSense issues on the GE Profile PDT755SYRFS typically cost between $20–$80 for replacement parts like a control board or turbidity sensor.
-A professional service call for the same fix usually runs $150–$300 including labor.
-Tackling this repair yourself can save you $100 or more while restoring your dishwasher’s performance.
+DIY repairs for AutoSense issues on the GE Profile PDT755SYRFS typically range from $20–$80 for replacement parts like a control board or turbidity sensor.
+If you opt for professional service for the same fix, you’re looking at costs between $150–$300, including labor.
+By tackling this repair yourself, you could save $100 or more while restoring your dishwasher’s performance.

 Frequently Asked Questions